 I apologize for overusing the word clump.
 There was just no way around it.

-Since BBQ sauce is really an individual taste type of thing, taste your sauce often while its cooking to check for seasoning.
+Since barbecue sauce is really an individual taste type of thing, taste your sauce often while its cooking to check for seasoning.
 You can add more sugar, vinegar or cayenne pepper to suit your taste buds.
 But don’t do what I did and eat a Reese’s peanut butter cookie cup right before you taste the sauce.

 And did I mention I made this sauce right before lunch?

-This sauce is just hands down excellent.
+This homemade bbq sauce recipe is just hands down excellent.
 Put it on anything your little heart desires.
 It’s good on anything and everything, even strawberries.
 That was only discovered because, again, #thetoddlermademedoit.
 She was upset her strawberry got in her bbq sauce (for dipping her nuggets) and gave it to me.
 Then demanded I eat it.
 Since parenting a toddler often involves picking your battles, I ate said strawberry.
 I was pleasantly surprised because it was actually good.
 Thank god…